 Table of Contents

 Most men have, at some point in their lives, experienced an impact or blow to their testicles.
 It’s an unfortunate side-effect of having them located where they are.
-For many men, just the recollection of such an event is enough to bring tears to our eyes.
-And this memory is often one of the factors that deters men from committing to a vasectomy.
+For many men, just the recollection of such an event is enough to bring tears to their eyes.
+And this memory is often one of the factors that deter men from committing to a vasectomy.
 So is getting a vasectomy as painful?
 Read on to find out the good news.

 However, the vasectomy procedure itself is actually close to painless.
 The majority of the time your vasectomist won’t be touching your testicles at all, their attention will be on a small amount of scrotal skin that will be pinched open and through which they will work on your vas deferens.